 The ICD-10 code for diabetic neuropathy is E10.40.
 It is a specific/billable ICD-10 CM code.
 E10.40 can indicate a diagnosis for Type 1 diabetes mellitus with diabetic neuropathy for reimbursement purposes.
 When we talk about the ICD-10 code for diabetic neuropathy, we specifically speak of only the American ICD-10 CM version of E10.40.
 International versions of the same code may differ.

 Along with the mentioned exams, your doctor may also perform tests like the filament test, nerve conduction studies, autonomic testing, quantitative sensory testing, and electromyography.
 If you are diagnosed with diabetic peripheral neuropathy, you are likely concerned about the pain associated with the condition.
-Keep reading for some steps to follow for relieving yourself from pain.
+Keep reading for some steps to follow to relieve yourself from pain.

 Next Steps If You Are Diagnosed with Diabetic Neuropathy

-Although a cure for diabetic neuropathy hasn’t been discovered, you can manage the pain effectively through a variety of methods.
+Although a cure for diabetic neuropathy hasn’t been discovered, you can manage the pain effectively through various methods.